Azure/Azure-Sentinel/Tools/Sample-Data-Ingest-Tool/ReadMe.md

 2. Choose **New registration**.

-3. Enter an application name, and choose **Register**.
+3. Enter an application name, and choose **Register** (keep the default values for the other fields).

 4. Next you'll see the overview page for your app.
-Copy and save the **Application Id** field.
+Copy and save the **Application Id (clientId)** field.
 You will need it later to complete the configuration process.
+If the app is not registered under the domain listed above, you will also need to copy and save the **Directory ID (tenantId)**.

 5. Under **Certificates & secrets**, choose **New client secret** and add a quick description.
 A new secret will be displayed in the **Value** column.
 Copy this password.
 You will need it later to complete the configuration process and it will not be shown again.